Alirasekhi8431/demo-otp-project/Readme.md

 It supports transactions, making it a very good candidate for an OTP service where data integrity matters.

-On startup, a test user named john_doe is automatically created.
+On startup, a test user named john_doe is automatically created for testing.
-# Usage